AdobeDocs/marketo-apis/src/pages/index.md

 ---
-title: Marketo API Documentation
+title: Marketo Engage API Documentation
-description: A guide to using Marketo APIs
+description: A guide to using Marketo Engage APIs
 ---

 <Hero slots="heading, text"/>

-# Marketo API
+# Marketo Engage API

-The Adobe Marketo APIs allow you to directly call Adobe's servers to perform actions on your Marketo data.
+The Adobe Marketo Engage APIs allow you to directly call Adobe's servers to perform actions on your Marketo data.

 ## Overview